elliottthomlison/TiniestLittleApp/README.md

 # TiniestLittleApp Project

 TiniestLittleApp is the first project made during the Lighthouse Labs Web Development Bootcamp.
 It is a project that allows one to register, login, and create, delete, and edit miniaturized urls that were created with a randomizer.
+It was created using EJS, JS, Express, and NodeJS.

 ## Final Product

 ![Alt Text](TiniestLittleApp.gif)

-## Dependencies

-- Node.js
-- Express
-- EJS
-- BCrypt
-- Body-Parser
-- Cookie-Session

 ## Getting Started